White Chocolate Cranberry Fudge

 Pour mixture into the bottom of the lined pan with a rubber spatula, and cover with plastic wrap.
 Refrigerate for 2 hours or until firm.
 Use the foil sides to lift fudge from pan, cut and serve.

-To Store: Place this white chocolate cranberry fudge recipe an airtight container and store at room temperature for up to 6 days.
+Place this white chocolate cranberry fudge recipe an airtight container and store at room temperature for up to 6 days.

 Best of all, this Easy White Chocolate Cranberry Fudge is so simple to make, much like my White Toffee Bark.
 I almost cringe calling it ‘baking’.